MANDATORY

 cage parts and accessories in a 10% bleach solution (rinse

 well).
 Do this several times during treatment.
-Also wash down the
+Also wash down

 surrounding walls with the bleach solution.